The Five Stans of The Silk Road

 Meals Included: Breakfast, Dinner

-After a leisurely breakfast overlooking the shores of Issyk Kul, we drive onto Skazka or 'Fairytale Canyon', so-called due to the bizarre landscape of captivating rock formations.
-Here where we plan to take a short walk.
+After a leisurely breakfast overlooking the shores of Issyk Kul, we'll drive on to Skazka or 'Fairytale Canyon', so-called due to the bizarre landscape of captivating rock formations.
 The rock formation in this area is a deep-red sandstone that rises out of the green valley below, offering quite a different landscape from that which we have seen so far.
-From here we continue onto the town of Karakol, where we meet civilisation once again.
+After a short walk here, we'll continue to the town of Karakol, where we'll meet civilisation once again.

-Embarking on a tour of the town we discover some of its most interesting sights, including the Dungan Mosque which was built in 1904 without using a single nail, and serving as a place of worship for the country's Chinese Muslims.
+Embarking on a tour of the town, we'll discover some of its most interesting sights, including the Dungan Mosque which was built in 1904 without using a single nail and serving as a place of worship for the country's Chinese Muslims.
 The architecture is quite striking, foregoing minarets and opting instead for a wooden pagoda-style roof.
-We also see the Russian Orthodox Church that was constructed entirely of wood in 1869 and is still standing today.
-Finally we visit the museum of the Russian explorer Przkevalski, after whom the town was originally named.
-From here we make the short drive out of the city to the village of Tepke, where we spend the night in a farmer's guesthouse.
+We also see the Russian Orthodox Church which was constructed entirely of wood in 1869 and is still standing today.
+Finally, we'll visit the museum of the Russian explorer Przkevalski, after whom the town was originally named.
+From here, we'll make the short drive out of the city to the village of Tepke, where we spend the night in a farmer's guesthouse.

 Day 5: Cross The Border Into Kazakhstan And Explore Charyn Canyon Before Driving To Almaty